 Funding was awarded under three rounds of the Reef Trust Repeated Tenders project across the Wet Tropics (delivered by Terrain NRM) and Burdekin (delivered by NQ Dry Tropics) NRM regions.

-The Reef Trust competitive tender asks sugarcane farmers to put a price on the cost of improving their nitrogen and irrigation management practices.
-Farmers design their own projects and, if successful, are offered grant funding for the total cost of their project.
+The Reef Trust competitive tender asked sugar cane farmers to put a price on the cost of improving their farming practices.

-This project is offering funding of up to $500,000 for sugarcane farmers to implement on-farm nitrogen reduction or irrigation improvements which enhance water quality entering the reef whilst reducing fertiliser costs and maintaining yields.
+This project offered funding of up to $500,000 for sugar cane farmers to implement nitrogen reduction improvements which would enhance water quality entering the reef, whilst reducing fertiliser costs and maintaining yields.

-This project is a great opportunity to build on the significant improvements that the Burdekin sugarcane industry has already made to the quality of water flowing to the Great Barrier Reef.
+This project will run until 2022 and provides a great opportunity to build on the significant improvements the Burdekin sugarcane industry has already made to the quality of water flowing to the Great Barrier Reef.

 - Factsheet 1 – Tender Overview